Nadine2016/local/index.md

 <dt>**Standard maintenance for the {{site.data.keyword.Bluemix_notm}} platform**</dt>
 <dd>Maintenance updates are applied based on coordination between you and {{site.data.keyword.IBM_notm}} within a 21-day window.
 You provide {{site.data.keyword.IBM_notm}} with preapproved maintenance windows and specific dates or times that might not work for you, and {{site.data.keyword.IBM_notm}} works to schedule updates during or around the dates that you selected.<br />
 <p>Go to **ADMINISTRATION > SYSTEM INFORMATION** to view scheduled and pending maintenance updates.
-For more information about setting your preapproved windows, unavailable dates, and viewing or approving scheduled maintenance updates, see <a href="../admin/index.html#oc_schedulemaintenance">Maintenance updates</a>.</p></dd>
+For more information about setting your pre-approved windows, unavailable dates, and viewing or approving scheduled maintenance updates, see <a href="../admin/index.html#oc_schedulemaintenance">Maintenance updates</a>.</p></dd>
 </dl>

 **Important**: {{site.data.keyword.IBM_notm}} reserves the right to interrupt services to apply emergency maintenance as needed. {{site.data.keyword.IBM_notm}} might change scheduled maintenance hours, but notifies you of any such changes, as well as any emergency maintenance information.